d12frosted/elpa-mirror/stable-melpa/compiler-explorer-readme.txt

 M-x `compiler-explorer-set-input' reads a string from minibuffer that will be used as input for the executed program.

+M-x `compiler-explorer-load-example' prompts for a name of a builtin example and loads it.

 M-x `compiler-explorer-new-session' kills the current session and creates a new one, asking for source language.